Posts table columns

 You can change the wording of your column headings, or hide them completely.

-To edit a column header in the table builder, click the pencil icon next to the column.
+Click the pencil icon next to the column.
 Change the column name to whatever you like, or deactivate the 'Show column name' toggle to remove the column name completely.

 How to hide a column

 You can easily hide columns simply by removing them from the list of columns in the table.
-This will remove the column from the table.